sgreenstein/fmrc/README.md

 	easy_install fmrc

-Alternatively, users can download the tarball of source from
+Alternatively, users can download the source from

 	https://github.com/sgreenstein/fmrc

 and then type:

-	easy_install fmrc-<version>.tar.gz
+	easy_install fmrc-master.zip

 By default, the package will be installed under the directory of Python dist-packages, and the executable of fmrc can be found under '/usr/local/bin/'.